Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-(Linux).md

       sudo ldconfig
       ```

-***

 # openSUSE

-* See openSUSE installation instructions (above) for details on adding Packman repository.
+* See [openSUSE install instructions](install-instructions#opensuse-unofficial) for details on adding Packman repository.

-* Install build dependencies:
+* Get the required packages:

    ```bash
    sudo zypper in cmake \